andy-guttridge/tribehub_drf/README.md

 - How to filter on many-to-many fields is from this [StackOverflow article](https://stackoverflow.com/questions/4507893/django-filter-many-to-many-with-contains)
 - Technique to use Python pattern matching as case statements from this [StackOverflow article](https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
 - Technique to override model `save()` method to programatically set the value of fields based on the value of other fields from this [StackOverflow article]:(https://stackoverflow.com/questions/11479816/what-is-the-python-equivalent-for-a-case-switch-statement)
+- Approach to obtaining the current user context within a model serializer from [Stackoverflow](https://stackoverflow.com/questions/30203652/how-to-get-request-user-in-django-rest-framework-serializer)
+- Technique to use different serializers depending on HTTP request type within the same generic class view from [Stackoverflow](https://stackoverflow.com/questions/22616973/django-rest-framework-use-different-serializers-in-the-same-modelviewset)

 The following documentation was extensively referenced throughout development: